detommas/PBFTAC/README.md

 # PBFTAC
-This repository provides the code to calculate an example TAC for Pacific Bluefin Tuna fleet segments for a specified candidate management procedure given an ASPM-R+ estimation model output and a relative F.
+This repository provides the code to calculate an example TAC for Pacific Bluefin Tuna fleet segments for each of the specified candidate management procedure given an ASPM-R+ estimation model output and the 2015-2022 relative F agreed upon by the IATTC-NC JWG on PBF management, adjusted to meet an ECPO:WCPO impact ratio of 30:70 for HCRs 9:16 and 18.
-Note that the code is still in development.
-The repository is intended to be a code sharing and collaboration platform for all the members of the ISC Pacific Bluefin Working Group (PBFWG) that are working on testing the MSE TAC calculation and reviewing the assciated working paper.
+The repository is intended to be a code sharing and collaboration platform for all the members of the ISC Pacific Bluefin Working Group (PBFWG) that are working on testing the MSE TAC calculation.
 It is not for management purposes.